 - 2 cups cooked turkey, chopped

 - 1 cup frozen peas, thawed (or 1 cup leftover cooked peas)

 - Salt and freshly ground black pepper, to taste

 - Bring a large pot of water to a boil.
 Cook pasta according to package directions.
 Drain and set aside.

 - Heat a large saucepan over medium heat.
 Add the olive oil and swirl to coat the bottom of the pan.

 - Add the onion, carrots, and celery.
 Cook and stir over medium heat until onion is softened and vegetables begin to color slightly (about 4-5 minutes).

 - Add the broth to the pan in which you have cooked the vegetables.
 Bring to a simmer and continue to cook until carrots are tender about 4-5 minutes.

 - Add the broth and mashed potatoes.
-Stir until potatoes are dissolved and broth is smooth.
+Stir until the potatoes are dissolved and the broth is smooth.

 - Add the turkey and peas and bring to a simmer.
 Reduce heat to medium-low and cook, stirring occasionally, until heated through, about 10 minutes.
 Season to taste with salt and pepper.

 My daughter suggested that next time we substitute prepackaged potato gnocchi for the pasta.
 With that and a bit of spinach, you might just have an "Olive Garden gnocchi soup" clone on your hands.

 3. Mashed Potato Chip Dip